oUR Acupuncturist serves the Irvine, Newport Beach, Lake Forest, Tustin, Mission Viejo and the Orange County, CA area.

 He was honored with a Clinic Award for academic achievement and outstanding services provided to his patients.
 He practiced in the Tzu Chi Community Clinic of the Tzu Chi Foundation for integrative medicine in collaboration with medical doctors and is credentialed for treatment of patients referred by Aetna, Blue Shield, United Healthcare, and Cigna Insurance Companies.

 His clinic, Irvine Meridian Health Center, provides a healing atmosphere in a brand new, beautiful, class A medical building near the Irvine Hoag Hospital and Kaiser Permanente Hospital.
 He specializes in pain management, headache, migraine,tinnitus, insomnia, stress, depression, anxiety, allergies, skin problems, GI issues, fertility, and women’s health.

-Without exception, he insists on treating each person as an unique individual.
-Before planning and implementing treatments for each patient, he always takes the time to understand and determine the patient’s complete health condition.
-As a result, he provides personalized treatments that are tailored to the patients’ unique individual needs, therefore creating optimal treatment outcomes.
+Without exception, our acupuncturists insists on treating each person as an unique individual.
+Before planning and implementing treatments for each patient, our acupuncturist always takes the time to understand and determine the patient’s complete health condition.
+As a result, we provide personalized treatments that are tailored to the patients’ unique individual needs, therefore creating optimal treatment outcomes.

 - Accepts Credit Cards: Yes